vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 2:15 PM.
 I wore a KN95 mask in the restaurant and had minimal human contact during the trip.

+## Wednesday May 12

+In the evening I went to the Laundry Room (a laundromat on San Pablo Avenue) to do my regular laundry.
+I was in there at around 5:30 PM.

 ## Thursday May 13

 In the evening I went to downtown Berkeley.
 I first visited Trader